hackclub/terminalcraft/submissions/battleships/README.md

+# TerminalCraft - Battleships

-# This is a terminal-based version of the game battleships!
+Hello!
+This is a terminal-based version of the game battleships.

-It is written in Python, so to run it:

-- Download the file
+## Instructions

+### Setup

-- Make sure you have a Python interpreter
+Make sure you have Python installed.

+Download the main.py file from this repository.

+### Running the program

-- Navigate to it in the terminal
+Navigate to the directory in the terminal.

-- Run the command 'py main.py'
+Run the command 'py main.py'.

-- Enjoy!
+Voilà!
+That should allow you to play battleships from your terminal.
+Enjoy!